mi3nts/tobiiBlinkDetection/Isolation Forest/readme.md

-# Readme for Isolation Forest Algorithm
+# Readme for Isolation Forest method